Julie Chen bids farewell to 'The Talk' after Moonves allegations

-NEW YORK (Reuters) - Julie Chen, the wife of former CBS Corp <CBS.N.
+NEW YORK, Sept 18 (Reuters) - Julie Chen, the wife of former CBS Corp <CBS.N.
 Chief Executive Leslie Moonves, said on Tuesday she is stepping down from daytime show “The Talk” on CBS, a week after Moonves resigned amid sexual misconduct allegations.

 Chen, who married Moonves in 2004, made the announcement in a tearful, prerecorded video message played on the CBS women’s talk show where she has been a co-host for nine years.